gomorpheus/morpheus-docs/administration/settings/appliance.rst

   Specifies which origins are allowed to access the |morpheus| API.
 Cloud Sync Interval
   Data is refreshed through cloud integrations at the interval specified here in seconds, the default value is 300 seconds (five minutes).
 Appliances managing a very large number of clouds may be adversely affected by setting this value too low.
+Usage Retainment
+ Determines how many days to keep account usage (metered costing data) records.
+Retainment period is not set by default.
+Usage records will remain indefinitely if Usage Retainment is not set.
+Note this does not affect generated Invoice records.
 Denied Hosts
   A comma-delimited list of IP addresses and/or hostnames which should not be allowed sources for HTTP Tasks or REST-populated Option Lists.
 Approved Hosts